jingtaisong/fangliulab_su_domain_public_html/ReadMe.txt

 On Stanford domain dashboard, delete the database fangliul_web, re-create a database with the same name, remember to set the collation type to utf8_general_ci.
 You can also try dropping all existing tables instead of deleting the database.
-Import from the new file mysql_new.sql.
+Import from the new file mysql_new.sql (if doing this way, then no need to set collation type again).
 Test and confirm it works as expected.

 In git repository, use mysql_new.sql to overwrite the old mysql.sql.
-Update the git repository remotely to keep records.
+Update the git repository remotely to keep records (git push -u origin main).

 Then update the source code following the instruction in the next session.